N917Y A-26 Invader Light Bomber

 It was determined that the A-26’s airframe was in excellent condition, little corrosion and no damage.
 The log books are completed but sparse.
 Total time was determined to be 6,415 hours.

-Both engines were sent to Anderson Aeromotive in Grangville, ID for evaluation and overhaul as required.
+Both engines were sent to Anderson Aeromotive in Grangeville, ID for evaluation and overhaul as required.
 Propellers were overhauled but not yet assembled.
 Control surfaces were recovered using the Stits method.
-Stabilizers and flaps were overvalued.
-Corrosion control procedures were completed, hardware was NDT’ed and re-plated, new abrasion boots were installed.
+Stabilizers and flaps were overhauled.
+Corrosion control procedures were completed, hardware was NDT’ed and re-plated, new abrasion boots were installed using current approved FAA methods and procedures.

 On November 30, 2014 the stabilizers were installed all in accordance with the procedures outlined in the original A-26 Erection and Maintenance Manuals.
 The aft fuselage was cleaned and painted on the inside and polished on the outside.
 The tail section was assembled including polished stabilizers.
 Painted, balanced, control surfaces, trim tabs, control cables, pulleys, etc.

 On December 11, 2014 the cabin interior (bomb bay) was cleaned and corrosion proofed.
-There were several corroded brackets that were removed, re-manufactured out of the same materials specified by Douglas and reinstalled.
-Stars and Bars added to the aft polished fuselage.
+There were several corroded brackets that were removed and replaced with new surplus parts as specified by the Douglas parts catalog and reinstalled.
+Stars and Bars were added to the aft polished fuselage.
 The aft gunner upper green house windows were painted on in their original position.

 2015 saw progress in the forward fuselage including including the 8 gun nose, refurbished original instrument panel, seats and furnishings that will be duplicated that were found in the original 1944 airplane.